-925X2 INTRODUCTION TO READING 3 UNITS
+925X2 INTRODUCTION TO READING

-Prerequisite: None Departmental Recommendation: Score between 0-34 on the reading portion of the CHC assessment test, or 4th, 5th, 6th grade level on the Nelson-Denny Reading Test

-Lecture: Minimum 40 hours per semester Laboratory: Minimum 24 hours per semester
+Departmental Recommendation: Score between 0-34 on the reading portion of the CHC assessment test, or 4th, 5th, 6th grade level on the Nelson-Denny Reading Test Lecture: Minimum 40 hours per semester

 The first in a sequence of courses that introduce skills of vocabulary development, reading comprehension, phonetic awareness and usage.
 Practice in reading passages at a developmental level.
 This course may be taken two times.